manelvf/ihc_attribute/README.md

 - Data persistence using SQLite

+## Development notes

+First I started to develop the service as a monolith, then I split it in different independent modules, and for the last part I added the task framework in order to schedule the execution.

+Data is stored in an *sqlite* database.
+The schema is provided in the fixtures folder.

+Modules are included in the `lib` folder inside the `dags` folder, but they could be extracted to a separated one, as long as their path is reachable.

 ## Installation and Set Up

 ### Dependencies

 Installed with Poetry (see below).

+- Apache Airflow
 - dotenv
 - requests
 - apache-airflow